phoenixframework/flame/README.md

-Imagine if we could auto scale by simply by wrapping any existing app code in a function and have that block of code run in a temporary copy of the app.
+Imagine if we could auto scale simply by wrapping any existing app code in a function and have that block of code run in a temporary copy of the app.

 Enter the FLAME pattern.